 We provide supportive listening, assistance in identifying and processing spiritual issues and feelings, and comfort in times of sadness and loss.
 We can also provide Scripture, prayer, anointing for healing, communion, and baptism.
-We have New Testaments available that you can take home with you.
+We have scriptures available that you can take home with you.
 We are available to all areas of the hospital as needed.

 During your stay in our hospital, you may feel a need to talk about several issues including: